Zven94/Zven94/README.md

     <hr style="margin: 2rem 0;" />

  <div style="display: flex; align-items: flex-end;">
-  <h2 style="flex-grow: 1;   color: #0366d6;">  👯 **Facts About Me** </h2>
+  <h2 style="flex-grow: 1;   color: #0366d6;">  👯 **About Me** </h2>
 </div>
  Hello!
 I'm Nico Emiliano, a Full Stack Developer with a strong passion for learning and attention to detail.
 I'm an entrepreneur at heart, always seeking to generate improvements based on the circumstances.
 I would love to be part of your team!

  Currently, I am actively learning and growing as a developer.
-I have been working as a Mentor at Microverse, collaborating with developers from around the world on daily.
+I have been working as a Mentor at Microverse, collaborating with developers from around the world daily.
 This experience has not only enhanced my coding skills but also sharpened my communication and teamwork abilities.
-Starting in June 2022, I embarked on my coding journey by enrolling in various courses.
-Since then, I have made significant progress through dedication, overcoming challenges, and constantly striving for self-improvement.
+Starting in June 2022, Ibegann my coding journey by enrolling in various courses.
+Since then, I have made significant progress through dedication, overcoming challenges, and striving for self-improvement.
 I joined Microverse to further expand my horizons.

 Let's create something amazing together!
 Feel free to reach out.
 <hr style="margin: 2rem 0;" />